OpenDataServices/os4d/docs/development/stages.md

 ## Revision

 A standard will periodically be revised.
-See the section on versioning for more information.
+See [Governance and Revision](governance) for more information.

 ```eval_rst
 .. todo::